tlswg/tls13-spec/draft-ietf-tls-tls13.md

 offered by the client in its ClientHello, with the exception of optionally the "cookie" (see {{cookie}}) extension.

 Upon receipt of a HelloRetryRequest, the client MUST verify that the extensions block is not empty and otherwise MUST abort the handshake with a "decode_error" alert.
+Clients SHOULD abort the handshake if the HelloRetryRequest would not result in any change in the ClientHello.
 Clients SHOULD also abort the handshake with an "unexpected_message" alert in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

 Otherwise, the client MUST process all extensions in the HelloRetryRequest and send a second updated ClientHello.
 The HelloRetryRequest extensions defined in